alfredohernandezinostroza/MetaSpread/paper.md

 \end{aligned}
 \end{equation}

-For the simulation of the spatio-temporal growth dynamics, and metastatic spread, the system of PDE's is discretized.
 <!-- , and several 2-dimensional grids are established, representing the primary site and the metastatic sites.
 Discretizing equations for $c_E$ and $c_M$ in space and time, we obtain:

 \begin{equation}